Different banks view townhouses loans differently

 - Guarantor: With a guarantor, you can potentially borrow up to 100% of the purchase price plus the costs of stamp duty, legal fees and other settlement costs.

-- Rates: Sharp interest rates on both basic and professional packages are available.
+- Rates: Competitive interest rates on both basic and professional packages are available.

 - Multiple townhouse units: If you’re buying a townhouse development, check out the multiple units on one title page for more information.

 Some lenders will restrict your LVR to 80% of the property value but some lenders are willing to lend more.

 To find out more about townhouse loans and whether you qualify, call 1300 889 743 or complete our free assessment form today.

 Why do some lenders have a problem with townhouses?

 Firstly, banks have a lot of data on how well certain property types sell and this is exactly how they rate the risk of taking on a property as security.

 Townhouses are viewed as being difficult to sell because they don’t appeal to a wide market.

 If the bank had to sell your property in the event that you defaulted on your mortgage, it may take a long time to sell or they may even be forced to accept a lower sale price.